-The first humans to settle around Lake Michigan were the Hopewell Indians, a named used to describe various groups of people living in the area.
+The first humans to settle around Lake Michigan were the Hopewell Indians, a name used to describe various groups of people living in the area.
 They lived near the lake from around 100 B.C. until 500 A.D.

 After their culture declined around 800 A.D., the land became home to the Late Woodland Indians of which descendants lived in the area until European explorers discovered Lake Michigan.

 These Native Americans were the Ojibwe, Menominee, Sauk, Fox, Winnebago, Miami, Ottawa, and Potawatomi.